Orchestra history, like a symphony

 At the beginning of the new millennium the Szczecin Philharmonic Symphony Orchestra together with the NOSPR orchestra, released a CD entitled "Brahms, Prokofiev – Piano Concertos", which in 2002 was nominated for a Fryderyk Award for album of the year in orchestra music (conductor: Jerzy Salwarowski).
 In 2005 they played in exceptional circumstances: the Symphony Orchestra together with the Castle Opera Orchestra and the Szczecin choirs performed "Polish Requiem" by Krzysztof Penderecki in the Szczecin Shipyard.
 The concert itself commemorating the victims of December 1970 was conducted by the composer himself.

-In 2012 the position of managing director of the Philharmonic was taken over by Dorota Serwa, who entrusted direction of the orchestra to Michał Dworzyński (2012/2013) and in the following artistic seasons (2013/2014 and 2014/2015) to Ewa Strusińska.
+In 2012, Dorota Serwa assumed the position of the managing director of the Philharmonic for the next 11 years.
+She entrusted the direction of the orchestra to Michał Dworzyński (2012/2013) and, in the subsequent artistic seasons, to Ewa Strusińska (2013/2014 and 2014/2015) and Rune Bergmann (2016/2017 – 2023/2024).
 From the outset of Dorota Serwa’s tenure as managing director, the topic of the location of the Symphony Orchestra in Malopolska Street returned.
 It was to be the former location of the Konzerthaus.
 In this way, history had made a full circle.
 People returned to the interrupted symphony of history ...

 In August 2014, the musicians moved into their very modern architectural premises.
 The inaugural concert of the first artistic season in the impressive “Sun Hall” was performed by the Symphony Orchestra under the baton of maestro Jacek Kaspszyk on September 5, 2014.
 This was the first event in the inaugural cycle – ƒorte. ƒortissimo. ƒilharmonia.